“There have been tremendous ups and tremendous downs, but it’s always been a journey that… feeds my soul.”

 Scott comes from a legacy of grit and opportunists.
 His grandfather was a sharecropper.
 His father was the first in his family to go to college and Scott followed suit.

-After he graduated with a degree in Psychology, Scott got a job as an assistant engineer at IBM.
+After he graduated with a degree in Psychology, Scott got a job as a Systems Engineer at IBM.
 But as he worked at IBM, he was pressured by what he describes as “entrepreneurial angst.”

 At one point, IBM put him on a ‘y2k’ project, and he took it as a sign that it was time for him to “get out.”
 So in 2001, he began to dabble in internet business.